 Increasing Level of Public Impact

-Inform

-To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities, and/ or solutions.

-Consult

-To obtain public feedback on analysis, alternatives, and/or decisions.

-Involve

-To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.

-To partner with the public in each decision including the development of alternatives and the identification of the preferred solution.

-Collaborate

-To partner with the public in each aspect of the decision including To place final decision-making in the hands of the public.

-Empower
+Inform Consult Involve Collaborate Empower

-Public Participation Goal

-Appendix 3:

-Table 1: Examples of Engagement Activities (Adapted from IAP2 spectrum of engagement)

-Engagement Level Inform Consult Involve Collaborate Empower What does it involve?
-To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
+Public participation goal To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
 To obtain public feedback on analysis, alternatives and/or decisions.
 To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
 To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
 To place final decision making is in the hands of the public.

+Appendix 3: Table 1: Examples of Engagement Activities (Adapted from IAP2 spectrum of engagement)

-Examples of the tools Council might use (Note: These tools may be applicable across many levels of engagement) Email newsletter to local communities and networks Information flyers to neighbourhoods Public notices/info in Community newspapers, website Formal submissions and hearings or the Special Consultative Procedure Focus groups Community meetings Online opportunities to submit ideas/ feedback Workshops Focus/ stakeholder groups' meetings Public meetings, drop-in sessions Online surveys/ forums External working groups (involving community experts) Community Advisory Groups (involving community representatives) Forums Binding referendum Local body elections Delegation of some decision-making to a community When the community is likely to be involved Once a decision is made and is being implemented.
-Once the Council has determined an initial preferred position it would endeavor to provide the community with sufficient time to participate and respond.
-The community or specific communities could be engaged throughout the process, or at specific stages of the process as appropriate.
-The community or specific communities will be engaged from the outset, including the development of alternatives to the identification of the preferred solution.
-The community or communities will be engaged throughout the process to ensure ownership of the development of alternatives, identification of the preferred solution(s) and delegated decisionmaking on the preferred solution.
+Engagement Level Inform Consult Involve Collaborate Empower What does it involve balanced and objective To obtain public feedback on analysis, alternatives and/or decisions. public throughout the process to ensure that public concerns and To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
+To place final decision making is in the hands of the public.
+Examples of the tools Council might use (Note: These tools may be applicable across many levels of engagement) Email newsletter to local communities and networks Information flyers to neighbourhoods Public notices /info in Community, newspapers, website Formal submissions and hearings or the Special Consultative Procedure Focus groups Community meetings Online opportunities to submit ideas/feedback Workshops Focus/stakeholder groups' meetings Public meetings, drop-in sessions Online surveys/forums External working groups (involving community experts) Community Advisory Groups (involving community representatives) Forums Binding referendum Local body elections Delegation of some decision- making to a community When the community is likely to be involved Once a decision is made and is being implemented.
+Once the Council has determined an initial preferred position it would endeavour to provide the community with sufficient time to participate and respond. communities could be communities will be engaged from the outset, including the development of alternatives to the identification of the preferred solution.
+The community or communities will be engaged throughout the process to ensure ownership of the development of alternatives, identification of the preferred solution(s) and delegated decision-making on the preferred solution.